-When my first child was born, I put my architectural career on hold to focus on raising my family.
-I still love drawing and designing space but I’ve come to realize that I need the freedom working with clay affords me.
+I love drawing and designing space but there is nothing quite like the freedom of working with clay.
 Ceramics is an art form that allows a tremendous range of creative exploration.
 From form and function to surface design and color, the possibilities are endless.
 I find inspiration from a wide variety of sources including architecture, industrial design, textiles, origami, quilts, M.C.
 Escher, Charley Harper, woodcut prints, Japanese tea bowls, Chinese brush pots, toys, puzzles and, of course, nature.
 The list is constantly growing and influencing what I’m working on.

 When I began designing tiles, I wondered why we don’t tile surfaces with amorphic shapes.
 That led to my first interlocking tiles.
 They began as abstract shapes but I started to enjoy the challenge of finding characters in them.
 My process is very traditional but I strive to push the boundaries of form with imagination and a sense of humor.